uoflspeeddev/phineas-docs/jobs/batch_jobs.rst

 Once the necessary parameters have been incorporated into the script, users should proceed to configure the environment for the application they intend to execute.
-If the job involves utilizing a scientific software installed within the cluster, it is recommended that users load the corresponding modulefiles within the script using the ``module load <modulefile>`` command.
+If the job uses a software installed within the cluster, users are encouraged to load the corresponding modulefiles within the script using the ``module load <modulefile>`` command.
-Alternatively, users have the option to load their custom modulefiles or manually set the required environmental variables, depending on their preferences and specific needs.
+Alternatively, users can load their custom modulefiles or manually set the required environmental variables.
 Any additional tasks such as directory or file creation, among others, should be performed at this stage.
 Note that the submission script essentially functions as a shell script with additional comments at the beginning.